SpiderOak/nimbus.io/docs/administrators_guide.rst

 Recovering from the total hardware loss of any storage node in a cluster is a simple two step process:

 #.
 Replace the storage node with a new identically configured node

 #.
 The anti entropy process will automatically detect and repair the
-inconsistencies in the cluster, restoring the full replication level.
+   inconsistencies in the cluster, restoring the full replication level

 In practice, loss of the entire node is very rare.
 Even loss of a single RAID6 storage volume is rare, but with enough volumes it does happen occasionally.